syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/FAQ/Customize-the-Distance-between-the-Tab-and-the-Control-in-TabbedMDIManager.md

 ---
 layout: post
-title: Customize-the-Distance | WindowsForms | Syncfusion
+title: Customize the Distance between the Tab and the Control in TabbedMDIManager in Windows Forms TabbedMDI control | Syncfusion
-description: customize the distance between the tab and the control in tabbedmdimanager
+description: Learn about Customize the Distance between the Tab and the Control in TabbedMDIManager support in Syncfusion Windows Forms TabbedMDI control and more details.
 platform: WindowsForms
 control: TabbedMDIManager
 documentation: ug
 ---

-# Customize the distance between the Tab and the Control in TabbedMDIManager
+# Customize the Distance between the Tab and the Control in TabbedMDIManager in Windows Forms TabbedMDI

 The height between the Tab and the Control can be set using the [BottomBorderHeight](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabHost.html#Syncfusion_Windows_Forms_Tools_TabHost_BottomBorderHeight) property of the TabHost.
 This property can be accessed by overriding the TabbedMDIManager as shown in the code snippet.